Text Structure

 Preview Create a Text Structure Booklet in Your Web Browser

 Text Structure Quiz – This quiz contains nine passages, each of which is about ice-cream, and six questions where students match definitions to terms.
-Each form contains the same questions, answers, and distractors.
-I just shuffled the order of the questions.

-Text Structure Quiz Form A RTF
+Text Structure Quiz | RTF

-Text Structure Quiz Form A PDF
+Text Structure Quiz | PDF

-Preview Text Structure Quiz Form
+Text Structure Quiz | Preview

 Looking For More Reading Worksheets?